fackelm2/fackelm2.github.io/_posts/2024-11-12-forensic_translation.md

 ## IPED (Forensic Tool)

+IPED is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.
-Serviço de Perícias em Informática

-Brazilian Federal Police Digital Forensics Unit at National Institute of Criminalistics
+Serviço de Perícias em Informática - Brazilian Federal Police Digital Forensics Unit at National Institute of Criminalistics

 [IPED Digital Forensic Tool]: https://github.com/sepinf-inc/IPED "IPED Digital Forensic Tool" [IPED Digital Forensic Tool]

-IPED is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.

 New to IPED?